 This product is designed specifically for use in corner cabinets.
-It has two “kidney-shaped” tiers that come in a variety of sizes, ranging from 24” to 32” in diameter.
+It has two “kidney-shaped” tiers that come in a variety of sizes, ranging from 24 inches to 32 inches in diameter.
 The set comes with a telescoping shaft that you can adjust to fit your cabinet as well as mounting hardware.
 One of the unique features of this corner-cabinet turntable is that each shelf rotates independently, allowing you to easily find what you’re looking for without turning the whole unit.

 This product can be a little tricky to install, mostly because of the awkward configuration of corner cabinets.
 However, once you get it set up, your Rev-A-Shelf® Lazy Susan will maximize storage space in your cabinets, allowing you to easily access every item.

 If you’re looking for a turntable that’s more of a decorative piece, the Epicureanist Slate Lazy Susan is unmatched in terms of aesthetic appeal.
 This beautiful lazy Susan is made from real stone, and it would be the perfect centerpiece for your next dinner party.